-The other information comprises the information included in the Statement of Accounts other than the financial statements and our auditor's report thereon.
+The other information comprises the Statement of Accounts 2019-20 other than the financial statements and our auditor's report thereon.
 The Corporate Director of Finance is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.